El Camino: A Breaking Bad Movie: Future

 Both Vince Gilligan and Aaron Paul regarded El Camino as the proper conclusion to Jesse Pinkman's story, with neither having immediate plans for a sequel after the film's release.
 Speculating on Jesse's new life in Haines, Alaska, following the events of El Camino, Gilligan surmised that Jesse "would enjoy the brewery and maybe get a job with the ski manufacturer ... the very nice people of Alaska would welcome him into the community".
 Paul believed that Jesse is "going to keep his nose clean.
 He has quite a bit of cash on hand.
-And he’s going to live a very modest lifestyle.
-He’s moving to a very small place in Alaska, so he doesn’t need all that much money.
+And he's going to live a very modest lifestyle.
+He's moving to a very small place in Alaska, so he doesn't need all that much money.
 He knows how to work with his hands, and so he just needs to refresh those skills and become the artist that he was always meant to be".

 However, neither Gilligan nor Paul definitively ruled out the possibility of a sequel film to El Camino.
 Gilligan wanted to create a new story outside of the Breaking Bad franchise once he helped finish the final season of Better Call Saul, but indicated a slight chance of returning to Jesse's storyline if everyone still held interest.
 He suggested a possible sequel could take place in Haines.
 Paul said he would be interested in playing Jesse again if Gilligan felt he had more story to tell, but highly doubted such a scenario could occur since the film gave the character a satisfying ending.
 He also expressed a desire to work with Gilligan again, regardless if the project was related to Breaking Bad or not.
 Though Paul signaled warmth to the idea of seeing Jesse's adventures in Alaska, he also declined the prospect of a new Breaking Bad season that would focus on him.

 Paul would eventually reprise Jesse Pinkman again in Better Call Saul's final season for two episodes, with Gilligan directing the second.
 However, his character's appearances canonically took place before the events of El Camino.
 After the initial announcement of his guest-starring role, Paul reiterated that any other return as Jesse Pinkman required Gilligan's involvement.
-Gilligan reaffirmed he had no plans for any new entries in the franchise shortly before Better Call Saul concluded.
+Gilligan reaffirmed he had no plans for any new entries in the Breaking Bad franchise shortly before Better Call Saul concluded.
 Following the series finale, Paul said he felt confident that Better Call Saul marked Jesse's final appearances and called it a farewell to his character.